 After a pandemic-induced quiet year in 2020, last year saw a lot of action on the mass tort front.
 In 2021, we saw $11 billion in Roundup settlements and over a dozen bellwether test trials in various MDL class action lawsuits.

-It appears 2022 will be a very eventful year for mass torts.
-We could see global settlements in two or maybe three major mass tort MDLs, including the biggest of them all, the 3M Earplugs MDL.
+Without a doubt, 2022 has been an eventful year for mass torts.
+We have already seen important verdicts in the hernia mesh and 3M earplug class actions and many new important class action lawsuits have been filed.
+We could also see global settlements in two or maybe three major mass tort MDLs, including the biggest of them all, the 3M Earplugs MDL in the near future.

-Let’s talk about what we can expect in 2022 in the mass tort class action lawsuits with the highest predicted settlement payouts.
+With 2022 dwindling away, Let’s talk about what we can expect in 2023 in the mass tort class action lawsuits with the highest predicted settlement payouts.

 In May, the MDL judge formally rejected Bayer’s controversial global settlement that would have stayed future Roundup lawsuits.
 Bayer quickly transitioned to “Plan B” and spent most of 2021 working on settling large blocks of existing Roundup lawsuits while simultaneously announcing plans to pull glyphosate-based Roundup from consumer shelves.